 On May 7, 2020, Oregon Governor Kate Brown outlined a three-phase approach to reopening Oregon's businesses beginning May 15, 2020.
 The phased approach was designed to gradually lift the "Stay Home, Save Lives" Executive Order issued by Governor Brown on March 23, 2020.

 Under the three-phase approach, individual counties were permitted to enter Phase 1 once the county reached certain benchmarks for declining COVID-19 prevalence and hospitalization rates, and met minimum testing and contact tracing requirements.
 Once a county entered Phase 1, certain businesses, including restaurants, gyms, and personal service salons, were allowed to reopen if they met specific operational requirements relating to physical distancing, health and safety, and cleaning and sanitation.
-Phase 1 reopening requirements can be found here.

 Counties are required to remain in Phase 1 for a minimum of 21 days.
 If the county does not experience an unacceptable increase in prevalence and hospitalization rates during that 21-day period, the county may apply to enter Phase 2, which allows additional businesses to reopen and other restrictions to be lifted.
-Phase 2 reopening requirements can be found here.

 Businesses that were allowed to remain open without entering Phase 1 were required to abide by the requirements outlined in the March 23 Executive Order as well as the statewide baseline requirements that took effect on May 15, 2020.
 This includes the obligation to designate an employee to enforce social distancing policies and protocols.